gabrielepaoletti/seismutils/docs/source/signal/signal_processing.rst

    :align: center
    :target: signal_processing.html#seismutils.signal.filter

-In this example, the ``filter()`` function is used to isolate the frequency components of the signal between 1 Hz and 20 Hz range by applying an band-pass filter.
+In this example, the ``filter()`` function is used to isolate the frequency components of the signal between 1-20 Hz range by applying an band-pass filter.

 The Hann window tapering is applied to the signal before filtering to reduce spectral leakage.
 The result is a smoother signal with reduced noise outside the desired frequency band.